Support from the NHS

 Girl Gang Sheffield is a feminist network which run events and discussion around the city.

-Is a NHS service offering a social network and sexual health service for gay and bisexual men and women.
+Is a service offering a social network and sexual health service for the LGBT+ community.

 Sheffield Alcohol Support Service (SASS) has been providing community alcohol services in Sheffield since it formed in 1970s.
 SASS help people to change their lives through a range of specialist alcohol, drug and family-centered services.